junxit/us-congress-bills-116/bill.md

       > - **(2)** As part of each audit under this subsection, the auditor shall—
       >   - **(A)** evaluate the design of the internal control of the agency over financial reporting and key financial information, as assessed and reported on by the head of the agency under section 3512(d)(2)(C) of this title;
       >   - **(B)** determine whether those controls have been implemented;
-      >   - **(C)** for controls that are properly designed and implemented, perform sufficient tests of those controls to conclude whether the controls are operating effectively and to support a low level of assessed control risk; and
+      >   - **(C)** for controls that are properly designed and implemented, perform sufficient tests of those controls to conclude whether the controls are operating effectively, including sufficient tests to support a low level of assessed control risk; and
       >   - **(D)** communicate controls that the auditor concludes are not suitably designed and implemented or are not operating effectively, as appropriate under applicable generally accepted government auditing standards.
       > - **(3)** Audits under this subsection shall be conducted—